isi-ies-group/cpvlib/docs/source/index.rst

 Please see the :ref:`installation` page for installation help.

-For examples of how to use cpvlib, please see :ref:`package_overview.
+For examples of how to use cpvlib, please see :ref:`package_overview`.

 ..
     and our `Jupyter Notebook tutorials